-Authorities have not publicly commented much about ructions within the underworld and violence playing out as a result.
+Until several bail applications of underworld figures started playing out in late 2017 and early 2018, authorities had not publicly commented much about ructions within the underworld and violence unfolding as a result.

-However, the actions a task team headed by the Hawks have taken, and which have become public knowledge, shows that they appear to be taking the matter extremely seriously.
+However, the actions of police and that of a task team headed by the Hawks, and which have become public knowledge, shows that they appear to be taking the matter extremely seriously.

 December 7, 2017 – Mathys Visser, the head of a security company as well as a bodyguard to controversial businessman Nafiz Modack, handed himself over to the Hawks following a raid at the business’s premises the day before.
 A firearm, ammunition and documents were seized during the raid.
 Visser owned Eagle VIP Security.